rapmd73/JackrabbitRelay/Extras/Equilibrium/README.md

     cd /home/Extras/Equilibrium
     ./Launcher ftxus MAIN trx/usd 2 1 1 PAPER

+Or

+    cd /home/Extras/Equilibrium
+    ./LauncherFuture ftx MAIN TRX-PERP 0.5 Bal AUTO Short

 This launches Equilibrium.
 The arguments are as follows,

     ftxus       Exchange
     MAIN        Account (Case sensitive)
     trx/usd     Asset
     2           Deviation/Take Profit in percent form
-    1           Number of lots to buy
+    1 or Bal    Number of lots to buy

         A lot is the minimum position size. if you wanted a $10 position of and asset that has a minimum position size of
         $2.50, you would want 4 lots.

+        Bal load the balance of the (sub)account and converts it into lots based upon the boundary.

     1.1 or AUTO Number of lots to sell